Living with heart failure can be challenging, both physically and emotionally. After a diagnosis, you may experience a range of feelings.

 As you adjust to living with heart failure, it’s important to know that you’re not alone.

 Barlow says there are support groups, individual mental health professionals, and some mental health professionals that specialize in helping people with chronic diseases.

 Since a chronic illness can take a toll on your entire family unit, Barlow says close family members and caregivers may also want to seek out support groups and mental health experts.
 These types of groups are beneficial for everyone involved.
-The American Heart Association is a great place to start.
+The

 If you’ve been diagnosed with any type of heart failure, you may be at increased risk for certain mental health conditions, such as depression.
 Talk to your doctor if you’re concerned about how heart failure is affecting your emotional and mental well-being.
 Your doctor can provide guidance about how to find a counselor or other mental health services.